supabase-community/supabase-kt/README.md

 # Contribution

-Checkout the [Contribution guidelines](/CONTRIBUTING.md) for more information.
+Checkout the [contribution guidelines](/CONTRIBUTING.md) for more information.

 # Credits